Supporting Public Access to Funded Research

 Each provision of the OSTP guidance will go into effect no later than the following dates:

-- Dec.
+• Dec.
 31, 2024: Funding agencies complete and publish equitable access plans.

-- Dec.
+• Dec.
 31, 2025: Latest date that equitable access plans can go into effect.

-- Dec.
+• Dec.
 31, 2026: Funding agencies complete and publish research integrity plans.

-- Dec.
+• Dec.
 31, 2027: Latest date that research integrity plans can go into effect.

 Frequently Asked Questions

-- Do these new policies apply to funding awarded before 2023?
+1. Do these new policies apply to funding awarded before 2023?

-No, federal funding agencies will be creating and implementing their policies over several years (see the timeline above), so compliance will be required only after implementation. - Which agencies are making new policies that researchers will be required to follow?
+No, federal funding agencies will be creating and implementing their policies over several years (see the timeline above), so compliance will be required only after implementation.

-All federal funding agencies, even non-STEM-focused ones such as the National Endowment for the Humanities. - What types of research outputs are included?
+All federal funding agencies are creating new policies, even non-STEM-focused ones such as the National Endowment for the Humanities.

 Peer-reviewed publications, especially journal articles, and other outputs such as books, book chapters, conference proceedings, and more may be included in final policies.
-Importantly, funded researchers will also be required to share their research datasets (get Emory-specific help on data-sharing requirements). - Does this policy affect my right to publish my research in the journal of my choosing, or does it limit my own rights to my research?
+Importantly, funded researchers will also be required to share their research datasets (get Emory-specific help on data-sharing requirements).

 In short, no. Federal funding agencies will use a preexisting license, known as the federal purpose license, which applies to all works resulting from research supported by federal funds.
 It is a nonexclusive, irrevocable, royalty-free license that allows the government to reproduce, publish, or use work funded by government grants “for federal purposes.”
 For more information, please see this fact sheet from the Higher Education Leadership Initiative for Open Scholarship (HELIOS Open).